pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform--VZ700.md

 Both modes support chunky graphics.

-To select the colours in mode 2, you should use `textbackground()/textcolor()` to select background/foreground colours.
+To select the colours in mode 1, you can use `textbackground()/textcolor()` to select background/foreground colours.
 They will only take effect the next time the screen is cleared.

 # Limitations